nhsx/Mental-Health/6/index.md

 The rest:
 - Quality of data
 - How the parents/whole families are supported
-- All the different ways CYPMHS is managed locally
+- All the different ways CYPMHS are managed locally
 - Awareness of mental health services
 - Lots of work in school-based interventions
 - What happens after treatment